-This Catalog is intended for non-traditional learners who are in the Graduate and Professional Studies program.
+This Catalog is intended for non-traditional learners who are enrolled in the School of Graduate and Professional Studies.
 Traditional learners should refer to the Traditional Academic Catalog.

 The University reserves the right to change any provision, program, policy, regulation, or requirement in this catalog or any handbook/guide at any time, without prior notice or obligation.
 If there is a conflict between the Catalog and any handbook/guide, the Catalog will take precedence.